nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![ViewTaskSequenceDiagram](images/ViewTaskSequenceDiagram.png)

+   *Figure 13: Sequence Diagram of the 'viewtask' command*

 Step 4.
-The user executes `start 2` command to view details of project of index 2 in the current list of projects instead.
+The user executes `startproject 2` command to view details of project of index 2 in the current list of projects instead.
 The scope is switched to `PROJECT`, project of focus is updated to a new project and the task on view is updated to empty.

 ![ScopingStep4](images/ScopingStep4.png)

+   *Figure 14: Diagram of the scoping after 'startproject 2' command*

 Step 5.
 The user executes `leave` command to go to the parent status.
 Currently the application is at `PROJECT` status, so after execution of `leave` command, the new status would be `PROJECT_LIST`.
 The `leave` command calls `quit` method.

 ![ScopingStep5](images/ScopingStep5.png)

+   *Figure 15: Diagram of the scoping after 'leave' command*

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The `leave` command calls `quit` method in model, causing a switching of level and updates the project and task of focus.